xiscoding/local_gpt_llm_trainer/README.md

 - **Fine-Tuning**: After your dataset has been generated, the system will automatically split it into training and validation sets, fine-tune a model for you, and get it ready for inference.
 ## Installation:
 - **Required Software**
+	- A system that can run anaconda [system requirements](https://docs.anaconda.com/anaconda-repository/admin-guide/install/requirements/)
 	- Python 3.9+ (I use anaconda)
 	- openAI API key (**A dataset of around 1000 examples seemed to almost cost 10$**)
 		- This is probably an exaggeration (I was generating more than just the data), but this is not free to run by any means
 	- IDE (I use vscode)
 - **Install steps**
-	- Create anaconda environment (optional but why not)
+	- Create anaconda environment
 	- conda install pip (only if using anaconda environment)
 	- clone this repo
 	- pip install -r requirements.txt